wsfer/algorithms-and-data-structures/README.md

 # Algorithms and Data Structures

-This is a collection of problems and exercises related to algorithms and data structures.
+This is a collection of codes related to my studies on algorithms and data structures using javascript.